apache/drill/_docs/configure-drill/076-configuring-user-impersonation-with-hive-authorization.md

 ## Step 3: Modifying the Hive Storage Plugin

-Modify the Hive storage plugin configuration in the Drill Web UI to include specific authorization settings.
-The Drillbit that you use to access the Web UI must be running.
+Modify the Hive storage plugin configuration in the Drill Web Console to include specific authorization settings.
+The Drillbit that you use to access the Web Console must be running.

 Complete the following steps to modify the Hive storage plugin: